 An arch is the strongest structure in nature.

 Other than applying stress from physical activity, there is another natural force that will constantly cause stress on your spine.
 That is Gravity!!
 The only way to counter the effects of gravity is to have proper curvature in your spine.
-The S shape curvature of the spine counteracts the effects of gravity like a spring, and sustains its structure.
+The S shape curvature of the spine counteracts the effects of gravity like a spring and sustains its structure.
 Do you see a waiter holding a tray?
-They hold it to support the weight, but bend the elbow like a curvature for support.
-It is the same thing with the curvature in your spine in the neck.
-A 10-15 pound skull needs a structure in the neck that can hold its weight and going against gravity.
+They hold it to support the weight but bend the elbow like a curvature for support.
+It is the same thing with the curvature of your spine in the neck.
+A 10-15 pound skull needs a structure in the neck that can hold its weight and be going against gravity.
 Most people complain about having tightness in their neck.
 It is usually due to loss of curvature.

 When you lose curvature, the spine then is not able to withstand the stress from gravity on your body’s mass.
 This will result in structural failure of the spine in the long run.
 Loss of curvature will cause increased pressure load on the discs, increase muscular strain to support the inefficient skeletal structure, and cause nerve damage from alteration of the spinal structure.
-When this continues on for a long term, it will make it vulnerable to additional physical stress.
+When this continues on for a long-term, it will make it vulnerable to additional physical stress.
 Things such as car accidents, slips, and falls can easily cause damage to the spinal structure.
 The disc structure that was giving cushion to the spine can be damaged slowly and wither away from the increased stress due to poor integrity of the spinal structure.
-When the disc withers away, then the nerves will be compressed, increase pain, and eventually the disk will lose its function.
+When the disc withers away, then the nerves will be compressed, increase pain, and eventually, the disk will lose its function.
 When time goes by, the degeneration process accelerates and your damaged spinal structure becomes permanent.
 Your body will be conditioned with that problem all your life.

 When the spinal structure has its curvature, it is able to withstand the physical stresses, the weight of your body, and is less vulnerable to damage to the spine.
 When your spine has its curves, you are ahead of the curve!!
 You are able to function 100%, withstand the test of time, and experience life instead of living life.
-You will be able to play tennis in your later years, play with your grand kids, or simply being able to walk to the bathroom.
+You will be able to play tennis in your later years, play with your grandkids, or simply being able to walk to the bathroom.
 To be ahead of your curve, you simply need to make sure you have them or keep them!